moorepants/eme150a/content/pages/project-two.rst

 Design Description
    This should provide a description of the design need, concept, operation, weaknesses/strengths, etc.
-Analysis
+Analysis and Justification
-   This section should explain the results of the analyses you used to ensure your design meets the constraints and requirements.
+   This section should explain the results of the analyses you used to ensure your design meets the needs, constraints, and requirements.
 Manufacturing
    This section should provide the estimates and explanations of manufacturability including costs.